vpsfreecz/vpsadminos/docs/containers/declarative.md

 ## Removing undeclared entities
-If you declare a container, deploy, then remove it from configuration and redeploy the system, the created container will be stopped, but not destroyed.
+If you declare a container, deploy, then remove it from configuration and redeploy the system, the created container will be left alone.
 This is the default behaviour to prevent accidental data loss.
 Destroying of undeclared containers is controlled by option `osctl.pools.<pool>.destroyUndeclared`: